Harmontown/harmontown.github.io/docs/_episodes/295/index.md

 title:                "I Will Put Your Kids on Blast"
 image:                "episode-placeholder.jpg"
 description: |-
   The Walking Dead creator, Robert Kirkman, joins Rob Schrab on stage to talk comics, writing and more.
 Dan tries putting things on blast, to varying success.
 Jeff plays a listener submitted remix of Schrab's dog's freakout.
-Featuring Dan Harmon, Jeff Br...
 showDate:
 releaseDate:          "2018-02-28 11:00:00Z"
 duration:             "02:10:44"